rizkyangga-tech/ELT-end-to-end-project/README.md

 # END TO END ELT PIPELINE
 ## Chapter 1 - Project Overview

-This project implements an end-to-end **ELT (Extract, Load, Transform)** data pipeline designed to process transactional data and transform it into analytics-ready datasets.
+This project implements an end-to-end ELT (Extract, Load, Transform) data pipeline designed to process transactional **e-commerce data** and transform it into analytics-ready datasets.

-The pipeline extracts data from **PostgreSQL** using **Python**, stores raw data in **Google Cloud Storage** as the Bronze layer, loads it into **BigQuery** as the Silver layer, and performs transformations using **dbt** to produce curated Gold tables for analytics.
+The pipeline extracts data from a PostgreSQL operational database using Python, stores raw data in Google Cloud Storage as the **Bronze layer**, loads it into **BigQuery as the Silver layer**, and performs transformations using **dbt** to build curated **Gold data marts** for analytics.

+The source system simulates an e-commerce transactional database containing **approximately 3 million rows of data** across multiple tables, including:

+- customers
+- employees
+- stores
+- orders
+- order_items
+- products
+- categories

+Using dbt, these operational tables are transformed into an analytics-ready **star schema data mart** consisting of:

+- **fact_sales** – transactional sales fact table
+- **dim_customers** – customer dimension
+- **dim_products** – product dimension
+- **dim_stores** – store dimension
+- **dim_employees** – employee dimension

-The workflow is orchestrated using **Apache Airflow** to ensure reliable scheduling, retries, and monitoring.
+The workflow is orchestrated using **Apache Airflow**, ensuring reliable scheduling, monitoring, and failure recovery.

-This project demonstrates several production-oriented data engineering practices such as:
+This project demonstrates several production-oriented data engineering practices:

-- incremental loading
+- Incremental data loading
-- idempotent pipelines
-- logging
+- Idempotent pipeline design
-- retry mechanisms
+- Logging and retry mechanisms
-- data quality validation
+- Data quality validation with dbt tests
-- CI/CD
-- Backfill
+- Backfilling for historical data processing
-- monitoring and alerting
+- SLA monitoring and data freshness tracking
-- SLA
-- Data freshness
-- data late arriving handling
+- Late arriving data handling
+- CI/CD automation using GitHub Actions

  ## Chapter 2 - System Architecture